Main Content

 Delores & Wallace Torkelson Scholarship

-Kari Torkelson presented Karleen Wilde with the 2022 Delores & Wallace Torkelson Scholarship
+Kari Torkelson presented Brianna Berg with the 2024 Delores & Wallace Torkelson Scholarship

 Growing up in Thief River Falls and graduating from Lincoln High School, Wallace and Delores Torkelson shared a love of their community and an interest in providing opportunities for young people to succeed.